Name

 - event

-Shows the configuration for
+event configuration id Shows the configuration for

-event configuration id
+event configuration id.- action

-Shows the configuration for
+action configuration name/id Shows the configuration for

-action configuration name/id
+action configuration name/id.

 - event